aimat-lab/cluster-hyperopt-tutorial/README.md

 - access to SigOpt
 - access to BWUniCluster or HoreKA
 - a GitHub repo for your project/model
+- access to needed Repositories
-- a conda environment for your model on the BWUniCluster/HoreKA
+- a conda environment (we will call it "E1") for your model on the BWUniCluster/HoreKA
 - a training and an evaluation function for your model

 ### Section 2:
+In this section we make your model compatible with Cluster Hyperopt.
-create a wrapper function (lets call it "run_hyperopt(config)", but you can name it how you want), that trains and evaluates the model.
+Therefore, we create a wrapper function (lets call it "run_hyperopt(config)", but you can name it how you want), that trains and evaluates the model.
+This is the only function that Cluster Hyperopt will execute from your model repository.
   - Input: python dict
   - Output: The loss/score/metric of the evaluated model
   - Structure: